RKX1209/rkx1209.github.io/_posts/2017-08-27-gsoc-final-report.markdown

 ## What is Timeless Debugger?
 Timeless Debugging is a debugging paradigm, which is very similar to **Reverse debugging** or **Record and Replay**.
-In general, almost all debugger can control program counter of debuggee process forward by similar commands, like run, continue and stepout...
+In general, almost all debugger can control program counter of debuggee process forward by similar commands, like run, continue and stepover...
 Moreover some rich debugger, like gdb, have also ability to seek program counter **backward** by stepback, continueback commands.
 This feature is called **Reverse debugging** and very usefull when you have missed some debuggee's activities.
 You can find what is missed by seeking backward and recovering state.
 However, radare2 had not have this feature before.